Our Review of The Truth Project: A Christian Worldview Bible Study

 - What is the meaning and purpose of his existence?

 The answers to these questions are a direct effect on why there’s evil in the world.
-Seeing evil in the world is really discouraging but this lesson will give you the foundation of the man so you can understand how evil man really is.
+Seeing evil in the world is really discouraging but this lesson will give you the foundation of man so you can understand how evil man really is.

 Lesson 4: Theology: Who is God?

 The previous Truth Project lessons have given us the foundation of Truth and human nature.
-This lesson gives the foundation who God is.
+This lesson gives the foundation of who God is.